Skip to content

 Ridge vent paired with working soffit intake

 The most reliable ventilation setup for Suwanee homes is continuous ridge vent paired with unblocked continuous soffit vents.
 When insulation has closed off soffit intake, baffles restore airflow.
-Power fans are only added when ridge vents are physically impossible (flat roofs, multiple disconnected attic sections).
+Power fans only get added when ridge vents are physically impossible (flat roofs, multiple disconnected attic sections).

 Why Suwanee attic ventilation matters

 In Georgia summers, an unvented attic bakes your roof deck from below while the sun bakes it from above.
-That accelerates shingle aging by years and can void manufacturer warranties on GAF, CertainTeed, and Owens Corning systems, all of which require specific ventilation ratios.
+That accelerates shingle aging by years and can void manufacturer warranties on GAF, CertainTeed, systems, all of which require specific ventilation ratios.
 In winter, unvented attics trap warm moist air that condenses on cold roof sheathing, causing mold and eventually decking rot.
 Proper ventilation is not optional, it is the foundation of a roof that lasts.

 Why Suwanee attic ventilation matters